xavdid/advent-of-code/solutions/2021/day_16/README.md

 class Packet:
     def __init__(self, raw_packet: str) -> None:
         self.length = 0  # the number of bits in this packet
-        self.value = 0  # only used for literals
+        self.value = 0  # only used for literals, for now
         self.sub_packets: List["Packet"] = []
         self.raw_packet = raw_packet
 ```